Machine Gun Kelly (gangster): Career

-Kelly's last criminal activity – the July 1933 kidnapping of wealthy Oklahoma City resident Charles F. Urschel and his friend Walter R. Jarrett – would become his undoing.
+Kelly's last criminal activity was another history-making abduction – the July 1933 kidnapping of wealthy Oklahoma City resident Charles F. Urschel and his friend Walter R. Jarrett – which would prove to be Kelly's undoing.
 The Kellys demanded a ransom of $200,000 ($ million today), and held Urschel at the farm of Kathryn's mother and step-father.
 Urschel, having been blindfolded, made note of evidence of his experience, including remembering background sounds, counting footsteps and leaving fingerprints on surfaces in reach.
 This proved invaluable for the FBI in its investigation, as agents concluded that Urschel had been held in Paradise, Texas, based on sounds that Urschel remembered hearing while he was being held hostage.

 An investigation conducted in Memphis disclosed that the Kellys were living at the residence of J. C. Tichenor.
-Special agents from Birmingham, Alabama, were immediately dispatched to Memphis, where, in the early morning hours of September 26, 1933, a raid was conducted.
-George and Kathryn Kelly were taken into custody by FBI agents and Memphis police.
+Special agents from Birmingham, Alabama, were immediately dispatched to Memphis, where, in the early morning of September 26, 1933, a raid was conducted.
+George and Kathryn Kelly were taken into custody by FBI agents and Memphis police officer Thomas Waterson and Sergeant William Raney.
 It is often reported that Kelly was caught without a weapon and allegedly shouted, "Don't shoot, G-Men!
 Don't shoot, G-Men!" as he surrendered to FBI agents.
 This version of events appears to be a media myth created months after the arrest.
-Another version of the raid alleged Kelly had a pistol in his hand, but with a shotgun aimed at his heart he surrendered mumbling something along the lines of "I've been expecting you."
-However, the FBI's earliest account of the event was written between three and five days after Kelly’s arrest and states: "Agent Rorer saw that Kelly…had proceeded into the front bedroom and was in a corner with his hands raised.
-He was covered by [Memphis Police] Sergeant [name withheld]." with Kelly not reported to have spoken at all.
+Another version of the raid alleged Kelly had a pistol in his hand, but with a shotgun aimed at his heart he surrendered, saying "I've been expecting you."
+However, the FBI's earliest account of the event was written between three and five days after Kelly's arrest and states: "Agent William Asbury 'Ash' Rorer saw that Kelly…had proceeded into the front bedroom and was in a corner with his hands raised.
+He was covered by [Memphis Police] Sergeant William Raney" with Kelly not reported to have spoken at all.

 The arrest of the Kellys was overshadowed by the escape of ten inmates, including all of the members of the future Dillinger gang, from the penitentiary in Michigan City, Indiana, that same night.

 The trial was held at the Post Office, Courthouse, and Federal Office Building in Oklahoma City with Judge Edgar S. Vaught presiding.
 On October 12, 1933, George and Kathryn Kelly were convicted and sentenced to life imprisonment.